iarakistain/Auara_project/README.md

 ![Alt text](img/electric.jpg)

-#### Microcontroller firmware
+#### LoRa sensor node

 The code has been developed for a STM32 microcontroller, using ARDUINO.
+A T-BEAM board has been used for this purpose.
+The sketch sends 0-10V sensor data over LoRa every 30 seconds.

 ![Alt text](img/LoRaNODE.jpg)

+#### Automaton SIEMENS PLC

+We have used a SIEMES S7-1200 PLC.

+#### Dashboard

+We have developed this dashboard in TABLEAU.

 ## Browser Support

 - Chrome